advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/whatsapp.md

 ---

 For Europe, the most popular chat app: WhatsApp.
-To support WhatsApp
+To support WhatsApp, we used Wassenger to implement.

 Wassenger is WhatsApp Cloud API, and we choose Wassenger for support WhatsApp notification function

 WhatsApp website: [https://www.whatsapp.com/](https://www.whatsapp.com/)    \(and here skip the WhatsApp register process\)